Hatton Castle, Angus: History

 Hatton Castle is now a family home, and the present owners have continued the restoration, aided by specialist castle-restorer Gordon Matthew of Midmar.
-It still has the strong room which, in ancient times, would have served as a bank for valuables for local people – one of the functions of a Hall.
+It still has the strong room which, in ancient times, would have served as a bank for valuables for local people, one of the functions of a Hall.
 There is a 'priest hole' in what was originally the laird's bedroom.
 Not so much for priests, one suspects, as for young ladies who might have needed a secret exit route.

-Hatton Castle has an interesting Great Hall, almost a double-cube measuring 34×17×17 feet, which has stunning acoustics.
-As in the 16th century, music is again played most days in the Great Hall, and some memorable dances and house-concerts have been held.
-It is a regular gathering place for Scottish traditional musicians, notably hosting the creative network, 'Fiddle Force'.
-House Concerts are held, on a non-commercial basis, for a wide variety of artists, memorably including, for example, The Poozies, Barbaby Brown and John Kenny (Sardinian triple pipes and carnyx), Park Stickney (jazz harp), Philip Higham (Bach cello suites and more), Cathy Fraser from Australia, Fiddlelore from New Zealand, Douglas Lawrence, Gregor Borland and Sandy Brechin, Jarlath Henderson, Man's Ruin a variety of line-ups involving Ewan McPherson, Eskil Romme with his Danish band Himmerland, and The Chaps, from Dunedin.
-Anne-Marie Forsyth, from Auckland, has held annual international Scots Fiddle tuition courses, tutored by Gregor Borland, Dougie Lawrence, Patsy Reid and others.
-In 2007, Hatton Castle hosted the first-ever performance in Europe of a Japanese biwa and chant group, supported by the Scottish harp duo Sileas.
-American cellist Abby Newton, with David Greenberg, Corrina Kewat, Mairi Campbell, Dave Francis and Scott Petito in her group Ferintosh, recorded her Scottish Traditional album Castles, Kirks and Caves in the Great Hall.
-In the gardens, the pedal-powered HandleBards have regularly performed Shakespeare's plays.
+Hatton Castle contains a Great Hall measuring approximately 34 × 17 × 17 feet, approaching a double-cube in proportion and noted for its acoustic qualities.
+In keeping with historical usage, music is regularly performed in the Great Hall.
+It has served as a meeting place for Scottish traditional musicians and has hosted events associated with the creative network Fiddle Force.

+Non-commercial house concerts have been held in the Great Hall, featuring a range of artists.
+Anne-Marie Forsyth of Auckland has organised annual international Scots fiddle tuition courses at the castle, with tutors including Gregor Borland, Dougie Lawrence and Patsy Reid.
+In 2007, Hatton Castle hosted the first European performance by a Japanese biwa and chant ensemble, supported by the Scottish harp duo Sìleas.

+American cellist Abby Newton, together with David Greenberg, Corrina Kewat, Màiri Campbell, Dave Francis and Scott Petito as the group Ferintosh, recorded the album Castles, Kirks and Caves in the Great Hall.
+Performances have also taken place in the castle gardens, including productions of Shakespeare’s plays by the pedal-powered HandleBards.